Dynamic-Mobile-Security/mdast-cli/README.md

 As a result, the latest available version of the application with the unique public ID `1234567890abcdef1234567890abcdef` will be found in HockeyApp system.
 The application will be downloaded and automatically analyzed using the profile with `id 2` and the test case with `id 3`.

 ### AppCenter with the release ID
-To start scannig an application using its name, the name of the owner and the release ID, the following command should be entered:
+To start scanning an application using its name, the name of the owner and the release ID, the following command should be entered:

 ```
 mdast_cli --distribution_system appcenter --appcenter_token 18bc81146d374ba4b1182ed65e0b3aaa --appcenter_owner_name test_org_or_user --appcenter_app_name demo_app --appcenter_release_id 710 --url "https://saas.mobile.appsec.world" --profile_id 2 --testcase_id 3 --company_id 1 --architecture_id 1 --token "eyJ0eXA4OiJKA1QiLbJhcGciO5JIU4I1NiJ1.eyJzdaJqZWNcX2lkIj53LCJle5AiOjf1OTM5OTU3MjB1.hfI6c4VN_U2mo5VfRoENPvJCvpxhLzjHqI0gxqgr2Bs"